 The Full Driving Licence enables individuals to drive regular passenger vehicles within Category B (i.e. vehicles below 3.5 tonnes).
 Having a Driving Licence is an important life skill which gives you the freedom to operate a vehicle when required.
 The Full Driving Licence is issued by DVLA (Driver and Vehicle Licensing Agency) and is valid until you are 70 years old, although you are required to renew the photocard every 10 years.
-There are many jobs that require a Full Driving Licence such as Real Estate Agents and Delivery Drivers.
+There are many jobs that require a Full Driving Licence such as Taxi and Uber Drivers, Real Estate Agents and Delivery Drivers.

 To be eligible for a Full Driving Licence, you must be at least 17 years of age and have passed both the theory test and the practical test.
 You must also have no medical conditions that will affect your ability to drive safely.
 To learn more, please see guidance provided by the government.

 Below are a few simple steps you need to follow to apply for your Full Driving Licence (Category B):

 To begin the process, you must apply for your Provisional Licence by visiting here.
 It costs £43.

 Next, you need to book and prepare for your Theory Test.
 This lasts for 90 minutes and has 2 sections.
 Click here to book.
 It costs £23.
 Make sure that you prepare by using practice material.
 You cannot take your Practical Test without passing the Theory Test.